actions/importer-issue-ops/.github/ISSUE_TEMPLATE/circle_ci.md

 Provide the following required inputs:

-Organization: _The Circle CI organization to migrate pipelines from._
+Organization: _The CircleCI organization to migrate pipelines from._

 ## Available commands